-Our general and administrative expense for the year ended December 31, 2018 amounted to \$35.8 million, a decrease of 9.1% compared to \$39.4 million for the year ended December 31, 2017.
-The reduction is primarily due to down-sizing of the support and management structures.
+Our general and administrative expense for the year ended December 31, 2019 amounted to \$39.2 million, an increase of 9.5% compared to \$35.8 million for the year ended December 31, 2018.
+The increase is primarily due to strengthening of the support and management structures.

-Interest expense for the year ended December 31, 2018 amounted to \$41.9 million, a decrease of 8.9% compared to \$46.0 million for the year ended December 31, 2017.
-The reduction in interest expense follows prepayments of our long-term loan facility during 2018 as well as the conversion of interest bearing loans from Seadrill Limited (Seadrill) which were converted to a subordinated convertible loan in 2017, at which time all interest for the full term of the loan was accrued and added to the new loan balance.
-Net interest-bearing debt was \$585.9 million at December 31, 2018, compared to \$603.2 million on December 31, 2017.
+Interest expense for the year ended December 31, 2019 amounted to \$41.5 million, a decrease of 1.0% compared to \$41.9 million for the year ended December 31, 2018.
+The reduction in interest expense reflects primarily reduced drawing under our facilities, following the sale of our AWC business in the second half of 2018.
+Net interest-bearing debt was \$582.3 million at December 31, 2019, compared to \$585.9 million on December 31, 2018.

-Other financial items, net for the year ended December 31, 2018, amounted to a loss of \$14.3 million, compared to a gain of \$121.7 million for the year ended December 31, 2017.
-The loss in 2018 relates primarily to exchange gains or losses arising on settlement of transactions denominated in currencies other than the functional currency as well as revaluation of outstanding foreign currency balances.
-We are also exposed to the effect of currency exchange movements on loan balances between our subsidiaries.
-In particular in 2018, we recorded an exchange loss \$8.2 million in relation to an internal loan denominated in NOK recorded in our holding company which reports in USD.
-The gain in 2017 mainly relates to the refinancing completed in the first half of 2017, and results from forgiveness of subordinated debt and receipts from Seadrill in exchange for release from guarantees.
-The refinancing in 2017 is discussed more comprehensively in the balance sheet section below.
+Other financial items, net for the year ended December 31, 2019, amounted to a loss of \$17.2 million, compared to a loss of \$14.3 million for the year ended December 31, 2018.
+The loss in 2019 relates primarily to exchange gains or losses arising on settlement of transactions denominated in currencies other than the functional currency as well as revaluation of outstanding foreign currency balances.
+We are also exposed to the effect of currency exchange movements on loan balances between our group companies.
+In particular in 2019, we recorded an exchange loss \$8.4 million in relation to an internal loan denominated in NOK recorded in our holding company which reports in USD.

-Our total income tax charges for 2018 amounted to a tax benefit of \$14.6 million as compared to a benefit of \$10.2 million for 2017.
+Our total income tax charges for 2019 amounted to a tax benefit of \$3.6 million as compared to a benefit of \$14.6 million for 2018.
 The net tax benefit primarily relates to the net operating losses of our operating entities in Norway, the United Kingdom and the North of Argentina.
 The net tax benefit is recognized based on the assumption that we can offset these tax losses against future profit in the respective countries.